 Exam boards generally recruit throughout the year with the bulk of examiners employed for the summer.
 Most exam marking is done in June and then a bit more in January, leaving you free for the rest of the year.

-You might get one other batch of exam marking if you’re lucky but no examiner will get four contracts in twelve months.
+You might get one other batch of exam marking if you’re lucky.
+However, you are unlikely to get four contracts in twelve months.

-Training is provided for new examiners and you have to attend a standardisation meeting for each contract to ensure consistency.
+Training is provided for new examiners.
+In addition to this, you have to attend a standardisation meeting for each contract to ensure consistency.

-You can expect to make between £800 and £1,000 over three or four weeks, more than enough to pay for a week or two in the sun!
+You can expect to earn between £500 and £1,000 over three or four weeks, more than enough to pay for a week or two in the sun!

 Training days are free and most exam boards will bear the replacement costs if you have to miss a day of teaching.
-You should get travel expenses, too.
+To reimburse these costs, exam boards will often give you a teacher release voucher.
+As well as this, you should get travel expenses too.

 You must be fully qualified in the subject you’re examining and ideally have teaching experience in it.
-Computer literacy is becoming increasingly important too, as many examiners are now required to work online.
+Computer literacy is just as important, as you’ll most likely be required to work online as an examiner.

-There will be training days where new examiners learn the secrets of standardised exam marking, where you’ll be monitored throughout the exam marking process.
+There will be training days where new examiners learn the secrets of standardised exam marking.
+Here you’ll be monitored throughout the exam marking process.

 - Three or four weeks will earn you enough to take a holiday!

-- Being an examiner looks good on your CV.
+- Being an examiner will look good on your CV.

 - It will improve your teaching.
 There’s nothing like marking 300 scripts to help you realise what examiners like and dislike.